mlochbaum/Singeli/README.md

 A function can also have generator parameters.
 This case is discussed in the section on [functions](#functions).

-### Conditions
+### Parameter matching

-The parameter list in a generator definition has to give the names of parameters, but it can also include some other constraints on them:
+A generator definition is only used when its specified parameter list matches those given, allowing multiple definitions to be effective.
+In addition to the names, the parameter list can include implicit and explicit constraints, such as:

 * The number of parameters
-* Two parameters with the same name match
+* Two parameters with the same name must match
-* A `par:typ` parameter must be a typed value with the given type
+* A `par:typ` parameter must be a typed value
-* A `par==val` or `(val)` parameter matches the given value
 * An explicit condition `if cond` must hold (result in `1`)

-Each of the values `typ`, `val`, and `cond` can be an expression, which is fully evaluated whenever the condition is reached.
-Parameter names are all bound before evaluating any conditions, so that a condition can refer to parameter values, even ones that come after it in the source code.

-The value `typ` can also be a name, which functions something like an extra parameter: the underlying parameter must be typed and the name is set to its type (like any parameter, this value is accessible to conditions).
-Built-in type names such as `i16` and `f64` can't be used here, but other names will be shadowed.
-If you have an alias like `def size = u64`, parenthesize it to use it as a value, as in `par:(size)`.

-Here it's also useful to know that the name `_` is not assigned, and instead serves as a sink for an unused value.
-While `def g{a,a}` would error when called with two different parameters, `def g{_,_}` wouldn't.

-### Gathered parameters

-Up to one parameter slot can be variable-length if marked with a leading `...`.
-This "gathered" parameter corresponds to any number (0 or more) of inputs, and its value is the tuple of those values.
-For example `def tup{...t} = t` returns the tuple of all parameters, replicating the functionality of the builtin `tup`.
+The full system of [matching and destructuring](#matching) is described under `def`.
+The overall parameter list is matched in the same way as a tuple.
+This also means that (at most) one parameter slot can be variable-length if marked with a leading `...`.
+This "gathered" parameter corresponds to any number of inputs, and it's defined as the tuple of those values.
+For example, `def tup{...t} = t` is a possible implementation of the builtin `tup`, which returns the tuple of all parameters.

 ### Spread syntax